erikwilson/XLocation/README.md

 * Flush cache, check for updates

-These actions require root or the permission *org.thoughtland.xlocation.MANAGE_XPRIVACY*.
+These actions require root or the permission *org.thoughtland.xlocation.MANAGE_XLOCATION*.

 ```
 am startservice -a org.thoughtland.xlocation.action.FLUSH